Earth Summits

-Evidence of the development of a global culture of respect for the environment, the Earth Summits are symbolically very important as - together with the United Nations ObservancesCalendar - they aim to demonstrate the collective capacity to manage, address and bring attention to humanities most pressing challenges, global problems and affirm the need to respect ecological constraints.
+Evidence of the development of a global culture of respect for the environment, the Earth Summits are symbolically very important as - together with the United Nations ObservancesCalendar - they aim to demonstrate the collective capacity to manage, address and bring attention to humanity's most pressing challenges, global problems and affirm the need to respect ecological constraints.
 The 2 summit gave birth to the United Nations Environment Program (UNEP), while the 1992 Summit launched the United Nations Framework Convention on Climate Change (UNFCCC), whose signatory countries have met annually since 1995.

 Procedure

 The entry into force of an international treaty usually takes several years.
 This is a complex process as each country needs to complete two steps to join: signing the treaty, and then ratifying it formally.
 The treaty enters into force only when a sufficient number of countries have ratified it (the number varies from one treaty to another).

 The signatory countries of this type of treaty organize, roughly once a year, a conference of the parties (COP).
 Before each conference there is a preparatory meeting called the Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA) where governments negotiate the technical details of the treaty.
 The process is similar for the Earth Summit, which includes a series of preparatory pre-conferences.